devnexus/devnexus-site/_speakers/david-parry.md

 lastName: Parry
 fullName: David Parry
-bio: "David Parry is an accomplished Director of Architecture with over 20 years of experience in Java development.
+bio: "David Parry is an accomplished Director of Architecture with over 20 years of experience in Software Development.
 It all began in 1996 when he discovered the fascinating world of programming, with a particular focus on Java applets.\r\nThroughout his illustrious career, David Parry has been involved in various noteworthy projects.
   He has successfully built and implemented content management systems for a wide range of clients, including the esteemed Johny Walker and its renowned keepwalking.com.
   Additionally, as a consultant at a Big 4 firm, David played a pivotal role in solving